mayadata-io/oep-e2e/litmus/director/TCID-DIR-OP-CSTOR-POOL-RECOMMEND-CREATE-STRIPE/README.md

 ## Details

-- This test case is to list the capacity recommendations of cstorpools.
+- This test cases is to create cstor pool using recommendations.
-- Test case will list the capacity with `maxCapacity` and `minCapacity`

 ### Expected output

-- The output of this test case will be the list of capacity recommendations including min and max capacity of cstor pools.
+- List of Device recommendation and using the device recommendation to create cstor pool.

 ## Steps Performed in the test